 WHAT TO EXPECT AT THE OFFICE

-While the Governor’s Emergency Order has expired, all health care facilities in Vermont must still follow the CDC and OSHA Covid-19 guidance.
+All health care facilities in Vermont must still follow the CDC and OSHA Covid-19 guidance.
 This includes continued social distancing, screening upon entering the building, and mask wearing inside the building regardless of vaccination status.
 We have patients that have medical conditions that put them at high risk of contracting the disease, despite vaccination.
 Our commitment is to provide high quality care for all of our patients in a safe environment.
 We will continue providing services via a combination of in-person and telehealth, which allows us to “see” you via video screen to discuss your medical concerns or issues.
 Our schedulers and nursing staff can help determine if a telehealth visit is appropriate for your medical concern.

 If you have been given an in-office appointment, there are some things that you will need to know:

 - Patients who have tested positive and are still isolating per CDC or Department of Health guidelines will not be allowed in the office.